eastmaels/steemblog.github.io/_posts/account/justyy/2018-12-27_some-photos-taken-at-computing-history-museum.md

 - - -

-This page is synchronized from the post: [Some Photos Taken at Computing History Museum](https://steemit.com/@justyy/some-photos-taken-at-computing-history-museum)
+This page is synchronized from the post: ['Some Photos Taken at Computing History Museum'](https://steemit.com/@justyy/some-photos-taken-at-computing-history-museum)